-We always talk about the fact that having ‘the conversation‘ is an important, but often a difficult and emotionally challenging task.
-We wanted to tell you about a new resource available on-line: The Conversation Project, spearheaded by national columnist Ellen Goodman.
+We always talk about the fact that having ‘The Conversation‘ is an important, but often a difficult and emotionally challenging task.
+We wanted to tell you about a excellent resource available on-line: The Conversation Project, spearheaded by national columnist Ellen Goodman.

 The Conversation Project isn’t about filling out Advance Directives or other medical forms.
 It’s about talking to your loved ones about what you or they want for end-of-life care.
 Explore their virtual kitchen table, with videos or step-by-step PDF files.
 The holidays are often a good time for these conversations, as we spend time with loved ones.